IntelliTect-Samples/EWU-CSCD371-2024-Fall/README.md

 4. Implement the `ISampleData.People` property to return all the items in `People.csv` as `Person` objects ❌✔

    - Use `ISampleData.CsvRows` as the source of the data. ❌✔
-   - Sort the list by State, City, Zip.
+   - Sort the list by State, City, and Zip.
 (Sort the addresses first then select). ❌✔
    - Be sure that `Person.Address` is also populated. ❌✔
    - Adding null validation to all the `Person` and `Address` properties is **optional**.
    - Consider using `ISampleData.CsvRows` in your test to verify your results. ❌✔